 Thailand’s Demographic Issues

 Thailand faces challenges due to demographic issues.
-It’s ranked number 3 globally in terms of the fastest-shrinking working age population.
+It’s ranked number 3 globally in terms of the fastest-shrinking working-age population.

-Vietnam, on the other hand, has a population that will increase from around 95 million to 120 million until 2040, and 50% of the population is below 30 years old.
+Vietnam, on the other hand, has a population that will increase from around 95 million to 120 million by 2040, and 50% of the population is below 30 years old.
 We see a similar trend in the Philippines.

 So far, the demographic issues have been negated due to the increased number of foreign investors.
 One thing is certain: expats and other foreigners have helped to keep the market above the surface.

-As mentioned, the strong Thai Baht is also affecting the property market negatively as foreign retirees and investors find cheaper property in other neighboring countries.
+As mentioned, the strong Thai Baht is also affecting the property market negatively as foreign retirees and investors find a cheaper property in other neighboring countries.

 That said, keep in mind that the market performs differently depending on property types and locations.
-The luxury segment with properties located in the central areas continue to attract a vast number of foreigners.
+The luxury segment with properties located in the central areas continues to attract a vast number of foreigners.

 Low and medium-priced properties in the suburban areas, that are mainly built to cater to Thai buyers, has seen a greater oversupply.